codefaux/ytdlp-filter-notifier/README.md

 - Adjust count of recent videos, min/max length in seconds
 - Adjust keyword lists (set, append, clear)
 - Adjust regex (set, clear)

+## Editing URL Regex Presets
+When you run in 'regex' mode `python3 ytdlp-filter-notify.py edit` `./ytdlp-filter-notify.py edit` or Docker equivalent), the script will allow you to add or edit existing presets.

 ## Notes
 - Default data directory is `./` manually, `/data` in Docker